platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 highlight=false
 ---

+If your registrar doesn't support custom records, domain forwarding, or a redirection service you can consider using A records.

-Using A records is _strongly discouraged_ and should only be used as a last resort.
+Using A records is _strongly discouraged_ and [should only be used as a last resort](#why-cname-records).

-Using A-records has limitations:
+Using A records has limitations:

 * If the IPs change, you need to manually update your configuration.
   Until then some requests are lost.
 * Directly pointing at the edge routers bypasses their load-balancing functionality.
 Should one of them go offline for maintenance (as happens periodically for upgrades) approximately 1/3 of requests to your site are sent to the offline router and are lost, making the site appear offline.

-Find the 3 Inbound addresses for your region in the [public IP addresses list](../../development/regions.md#public-ip-addresses).
-With your DNS provider, configure 3 separate A records for your domain, one for each of those IP addresses.
+Configure your domain name to point to your project using A records:

+1. Get the IP's of your project's production environment by running `dig +short $(platform environment:info edge_hostname)`.
+2. Copy all IP addresses (usually 1-3) that are returned.
+3. Open your registrar's domain management system.
-Check your provider's documentation to find out how to set up these DNS records.
+4. Check your provider's documentation to find out how to add or edit DNS records.
+5. Add separate A records pointing from {{<variable "YOUR_DOMAIN" >}} to each of the IP addresses from Step 1.
     Incoming DNS lookups pick one of those IPs at random to use for the given request (known as round-robin DNS).

 {{< /codetabs >}}

 ## Why CNAME records?

-Platform.sh is a cloud hosting provider.
-Each individual hosted "site" is a set of containers running on one or more virtual machines, which are themselves running on any number of physical computers, all of which are shared with other customers running the same configuration.
+Each individual Platform.sh hosted "site" is a set of containers running on one or more virtual machines.
+These virtual machines are running on any number of physical servers grouped by regions.
-An entire region of projects runs behind dedicated, high-performance edge routers, which are responsible for mapping incoming requests to the particular container on a particular host that is appropriate.
+An entire region runs behind dedicated edge routers.

-That logic requires incoming requests to get sent to the edge routers first.
+These routers are responsible for mapping incoming requests to the appropriate container.

-While the [IP addresses of the edge routers](/development/regions.md) are fairly stable, they aren't guaranteed to never change.
+While the [IP addresses of the routers](/development/regions.md) are fairly stable, they can change in two cases:

-To help scale a region, routers can be added or removed.
+* To up- or down- scale a region: routers can be added or removed.
-For upgrades and maintenance, routers can get taken offline one at a time.
+* For upgrades and maintenance: routers can get taken offline, one at a time, to apply the changes.

-It's therefore critical that inbound requests always know what the IPs are of the edge routers at the time of the request.
+For inbound requests to be forwarded to the right container, the requests need to know the IPs of the routers at the time of the request.
+Since the IPs of the routers can change, "edge hostnames" are used as aliases.

-The Platform.sh "edge hostnames" are DNS records that resolve to the IP addresses of the edge routers for that region.
+Edge hostnames dynamically resolve to the IP addresses of the edge routers for a given region.
 They are auto-generated URLs in the form `<branch>-<hash>-<project_id>.<region>.platformsh.site`.

-If an edge router is updated, taken out of rotation, etc. then those domains are updated automatically with no action required from you.

-An A record pointed at the same IP addresses needs to be updated manually every time an edge router changes or is temporarily offline.
-That means every time Platform.sh is doing routine maintenance or upgrades on the edge routers there's a significant potential for a site to experience a partial outage if a request comes in for an offline edge router.

-An A record pointed at the same IP addresses needs to be updated manually by you every time an edge router changes or is temporarily offline.

-That means every time Platform.sh is doing routine maintenance or upgrades on the edge routers there's a significant potential for a site to experience a partial outage if a request comes in for an offline edge router.
+For example, when a router is updated the edge hostnames are updated accordingly.
+If your apex domain and your `www` subdomain point to these edge hostnames, you don't need to do anything.
+If you are using A records instead of these edge hostnames, the IP addresses aren't updated automatically: the incoming requests can be forwarded to an offline router.
+This means that your website can appear temporarily offline unless you manually update your A records.

-Using a CNAME DNS record pointing at the "edge hostname" avoids that problem, as it updates almost immediately should our edge router configuration change.
+Using a CNAME DNS record pointing at the "edge hostname" avoids that problem, as it updates almost immediately should the edge router configuration change.

 ## Example of an incoming request to your app